mohanmb91/ExpenseTracker_MEANStack/README.md

 > Overall it was a good experience building this project.
 I'm proud to add this project to the profile.

 #### Aditional details:
--  Down arrow near the user name leads us to access all the functionality.
+-  Down arrow near the user name leads us to access all the functionalities.

 ![alt text](https://github.com/mohanmb91/ExpenseTracker_MEANStack/blob/master/images/UserHomePage.png "Home Page")